-Union Representative Hopeful as Chicago Teachers' Strike Enters 9th Day
+No Deal Reached After Hours-Long Bargaining Session as Chicago Teachers' Strike Enters 9th Day

+A sticking point is teachers’ demand for paid preparation time before classes begin, said LaTanya McDade, chief education officer for the district.

+Both Mayor Lori Lightfoot and district CEO Janice Jackson have said they will not consider shortening the amount of instructional time that students get each day.

-(CHICAGO) — A representative for striking Chicago teachers expressed hope following late-night bargaining talks and says the Chicago Teachers Union “has laid out a path for a settlement” that could reopen classrooms in the nation’s third-largest school district.
+A representative for striking Chicago teachers expressed hope following late-night bargaining talks and said the Chicago Teachers Union “has laid out a path for a settlement” that could reopen classrooms.

 General Counsel Robert Bloch said early Tuesday that the union representing 25,000 teachers is awaiting the city’s response.
-Bloch says the parties have narrowed their differences, “but we’re not there yet.”
+He says the parties have narrowed their differences, “but we’re not there yet.”

-Both sides remain divided over demands for smaller classes and more staff.

 Classes remained canceled Tuesday for more than 300,000 students as the strike that began Oct.
 17 entered its ninth school day.
 The walkout has surpassed the length of a 2012 teachers’ strike.